Cooper Sharman

 Cooper Sharman (born 25 July 2000) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
-He was drafted as a 21-year-old in the 2021 Mid Season Draft at pick number 21 overall.
+He was drafted as a 21-year-old in the 2021 mid-season rookie draft at pick number 21 overall.

 Early life

 Sharman was a participant the Auskick program at Leeton in the Riverina District of New South Wales where he played for the Leeton-Whitton Crows as a junior and was also a part of the GWS Giants Academy.
 Following high school, Sharman moved to Melbourne where he studied business and commerce at Deakin University.
 While in Melbourne he played for the Balwyn Football Club, in the local Eastern Football League, under the former AFL coach Rodney Eade.
-Sharman played alongside AFL elite junior talent in his 2019 season with Balwyn including Matt Rowell, Noah Anderson and Jamarra Ugle-Hagan, which also limited his game time to about one third of the season.
+Sharman played alongside AFL elite junior talent in his 2019 season with representative junior side Oakleigh Chargers including Matt Rowell, Noah Anderson and Jamarra Ugle-Hagan, which also limited his game time to about one third of the season.
 Sharman ultimately kicked 13 goals at Balwyn.
 Sharman's form at Balwyn earned him selection for the Oakleigh Chargers where he finished with 20 disposals, five marks and one goal on debut.
 He played eight games (kicking 14 goals) including a premiership as a Charger.
 He averaged 12.7 disposals, 4.5 marks and kicked 11 goals in the NAB League including four goals against the Eastern Ranges.
 Sharman was spotted by recruiters and invited to the 2019 AFL Combine and eventually nominated for the 2019 AFL draft.
 Sharman was ultimately overlooked by all 18 clubs.
 Sharman joined South Australian side Woodville-West Torrens Eagles ahead of the 2021 season, playing two SANFL games and six games (15 goals) for their reserves.

 Sharman initially had signed with the Victorian Football League's Coburg Football Club for 2020, but only played in one practice match with the whole season being wiped out due to the COVID-19 pandemic and the Victorian lockdowns that occurred as a result.
 He would return to NSW to play for Leeton-Whitton in a Grand Final which they lost.